+Practical Performance

+Three sports:

+1 individual,

-Component 3: Practical Performance Three sports: 1 individual, Component 4: Personal exercise programme Course aspect of the course.
-10% of qualification
+Personal exercise programme

+Course aspect of the course.

 1 team, and the 3rd can be a choice either individual or team.
-30% of qualification 105 Marks

 The board assess students' abilities in four key areas:

 - AO1: Demonstrate knowledge and understanding of the factors that underpin performance and involvement in physical activity and sport. - AO2: Apply knowledge and understanding of the factors that underpin performance and involvement in physical activity and sport. - AO3: Analyse and evaluate the factors that underpin performance and involvement in physical activity and sport. - AO4: Demonstrate and apply relevant skills and techniques in physical activity and sport.
 Analyse and evaluate performance.